-The program is also responsible for certifying and inspecting the facilities and conveyances of all relayers and aqua culturists who harvest shellfish from New Hampshire waters for commercial sale.
+The program is also responsible for certification and inspection of all aquaculturists and their vessels who harvest shellstock from New Hampshire waters for commercial sale.

 Anyone who owns or operates a shellfish processing plant or vehicle for transporting shellfish in New Hampshire must obtain a shellfish certificate from Food Protection prior to operation.
 In order to be eligible to obtain a shellfish certificate, a person or corporation must meet the following requirements:

 - The shellfish processing plant or vehicle owned or operated by the prospective certificate holder must meet the requirements of New Hampshire Statutes He-P2150;